Rohit-Kavitake/Employee-Management-System/README.md

 :black_nib: Instructions
 1. Download and Install [MySQL](https://dev.mysql.com/downloads/mysql/)
-2. In Config.py file Change the vlues of a)LocalHost b)User c)Password
+2. In Config.py file Change the values of a)LocalHost b)User c)Password
 3. All Done :smiley: